abseil/abseil.github.io/docs/python/guides/testing.md

 *   `main()` scans the current file for classes derived from `TestCase`
 *   `main()` then scans each class for methods prefixed by `"test"` (e.g.
     `testInitialize(self):`)
-*   then for each class and each test method it:
+*   For each class and each test method, the framework:
     *   instantiates the class
     *   calls the `setUp()` method, if one exists
     *   try: